 Warsan Shire is Kenyan-born Somali poet and writer raised in London, UK.
 Born in 1988, she has read her work all over Britain as well as in South Africa, Italy, Germany, Canada, North America and Kenya.
 Her poetry pamphlet, Teaching My Mother How to Give Birth, was published in 2011 by flipped eye.
 Her poems have appeared in Wasafiri, Magma and Poetry Review and in the Salt Book of Younger Poets (Salt, 2011).
 They have been translated into Italian, Spanish and Portuguese.
 Since winning the first Prize, Warsan was made the first Poet Laureate of London.
 She has published a second chapbook, Our Men Do Not Belong To Us with the African Poetry Book Fund (APBF) New Generation African Poets Box Set Series, and a third chapbook, Her Blue Body, with Spread the Word.
 She also collaborated with Beyonce on her 2016 album, Lemonade, which featured Warsan’s poetry throughout.
 In 2017 she was published as a Penguin Modern Poet with Malika Booker and Sharon Olds in Your Family, Your Body (Penguin Modern Poets 3).

 Liyou Mesfin Libsekal was born in 1990 in Ethiopia and grew up traveling with her family, spending the majority of her childhood in different parts of East Africa.
 She earned a BA in Anthropology from George Washington University in 2012, with a minor in international affairs and a concentration in international development.
 After spending a short time in Vietnam, Liyou returned to Ethiopia and now lives in Addis Ababa.
 Since January 2013 she has written on culture and the changing environment of her rapidly developing country for the Ethiopian Business Review.
-Since winning the Prize, Liyou has published her first chapbook, Bearing Heavy Things (2015) with the African Poetry Book Fund New Generation African Poets Box Set Series.
+Since winning the Prize, she has published her first chapbook, Bearing Heavy Things (2015) with the APBF’s New Generation African Poets Box Set Series.
 Her work has also appeared in Elsewhere Lit, Expound Magazine, Cordite Poetry Review, and other publications.

 Safia Elhillo & Nick Makoha